How to Invest in Stocks: Beginner's Guide

 You can invest in the stock market with little money.
 Many investors start small.

-Fortunately, some brokers don't require you to put in a minimum amount of money before you can start trading while some will expect you to invest at least $500 or even thousands before they’ll let you do anything.
-On top of what you put into your account, each trade can set you back between $4.95 (with a broker like TradeKing and OptionsHouse) to $9.99 (with a broker like ETrade and TD Ameritrade).
+Fortunately, some brokers don't have a minimum requirement to start trading.
+And some will expect you to invest at least $500 or even thousands before they'll let you do anything.
+On top of the account minimum, each trade can set you back between $4.95 (with a broker like TradeKing and OptionsHouse) to $9.99 (with a broker like ETrade and TD Ameritrade).

 Look at it this way: Nothing you'll be doing is guaranteed, so limit your investment to an amount that you'll be comfortable losing if the stocks you choose turn out to be duds.